 Choose one of the following options:

 • Allowed, excluding the networks in the list: This prevents login from the listed IP addresses for the Administrator or Additional Plesk Administrator.
+Use this option if you want to block certain IPs while allowing all others.

 • Denied from the networks that are not listed: Only the specified IP addresses in the list will have authorization to log in as Plesk Administrator or Additional Plesk Administrator.
+This is useful for creating a whitelist of trusted IP addresses.

 Click OK.